 - Law and graduate students must file a diploma request form on MySlice (and update their addresses).
 Filing on MySlice activates the certification process and awarding of a degree.

 - You will be reminded by SPL in February/March of your final year to complete the Diploma Request Form and to submit a Final Program of Study Form.

 - Projects or courses otherwise not listed may qualify for credit subject to approval by the Program Director.
 To petition to have non-listed study qualify for the CAS, complete a Waiver Petition Form and submit it to SPL.

 - The Program Director will recommend granting the CAS in National Security and Counterterrorism Law to students who have met all of the requirements and who are in good standing.

 To earn the CAS in National Security Law and Counterterrorism students must:

 - Complete 15 credits of coursework—six credits from the Required Course List and nine credits from the Elective Course List.
 Students are encouraged to select courses with the help of a faculty advisor and/or SPL staff.

 - Maintain an overall 3.0 GPA average in required CAS courses.
-No course may count if taken pass/fail or audited.

 - Complete the Writing Requirement: